Amboangibe

 Amboangibe or Amboahangibe is a town and commune (kaominina) in northern Madagascar.
 It belongs to the district of Sambava, which is a part of Sava Region.
-The population of the commune was estimated to be approximately 18,000 in 2001 commune census.
+The population of the commune was estimated to be approximately 11.956 in 2018.

 Primary and junior level secondary education are available in town.
 The majority 90% of the population are farmers.
 The most important crop is vanilla, while other important products are banana and coffee.
 Services provide employment for 10% of the population.